ispras/Futag/README.md

   -p PACKAGE, --package PACKAGE
                         path to futag, by default futag is in the same folder of this script
+  -x TARGET, --target TARGET
+                        type of targets for generating (libFuzzer or Crusher), default is libFuzzer
   -i INCLUDE, --include INCLUDE
                         paths for including when compiling -a STATIC_PATH, --static_path STATIC_PATH